perseveranceLX/T40/README.md

 # T40
-40 Real-world Underwater Images From The Internet Which Is Tough To Enhance
+40 Real-world Underwater Images from the Internet Which is Tough to Enhance

 *This database is publicly available.
 It is free for professors and researcher scientists affiliated to a University.